Mariustotle/universal_iot_hub/readme.md

 This project is structured into:

+### Repositories
 - **Core IoT Hub**: Main runtime logic and thread orchestration.
 - **Peripheral Submodule**: Reusable device definitions (sensors, actuators, communication modules).
 🔗 [Peripheral Submodule on GitHub »](https://github.com/Mariustotle/universal_iot_hub)

+### Supported Peripherals
+The IoT platforms is configuration based, so you just need to configure the peripherals you want and it will load them up in the menu.
+You can browse the available [peripherals here](peripherals/peripheral_index.md).

 ---